LeeMallabone/rails_special_file_nav/README.md

 Customizing
 -----------

-Edit the rails_special_file_nav.py to create your own commands, then add the keybinding above.
-(Or wait a while and I'll probably extend the command to be a proper suite for all the rails special files.)
+Edit the `rails_special_file_nav.py` to create your own commands, then add the keybinding above.
+(Or bug me on twitter @LeeMallabone and I'll probably extend the command to be a proper suite for all the rails special files.)

 License
 -------